 Competitive Range Determination (CRD) is the range of proposals that have been identified by a contracting officer to be highly rated amount a group of proposals.
 These highly rated proposals will be continued into source selection.
 CRD helps eliminate proposals that are not competitive before starting an official source selection and to strengthen those that are thru negotiations.
 It improves the source selection process.

-Competitive range is determined on the basis of the ratings of each proposal against all evaluation factors.
-The contracting officer might limit the number of proposals in the competitive range to the greatest number that will permit an efficient competition among the most highly rated proposals.
-The Government must then indicate to, or discuss with, each offeror still being considered for award, significant weaknesses, deficiencies, and other aspects of its proposal.
+The competitive range is determined on the basis of the ratings of each proposal against all evaluation factors.
+The contracting officer might limit the number of proposals in the competitive range to the greatest number that will permit efficient competition among the most highly rated proposals.
+The Government must then indicate to, or discuss with, each offeror still being considered for the award, significant weaknesses, deficiencies, and other aspects of its proposal.
 The contracting officer notifies all contractors eliminated from the competitive range.

 FAR 15.306 (C) “Exchanges with offerors after receipt of proposals”

 (C) Competitive range.

 (1) Agencies shall evaluate all proposals in accordance with 15.305(a), and, if discussions are to be conducted, establish the competitive range.
 Based on the ratings of each proposal against all evaluation criteria, the contracting officer shall establish a competitive range comprised of all of the most highly rated proposals, unless the range is further reduced for purposes of efficiency pursuant to paragraph (c)(2) of this section.